Yvnminc/Voicy/memory-bank/activeContext.md

 - Define clear API contracts for communication
 - Use Socket.io events as the primary integration point
 - Ensure backward compatibility with existing test implementations

+### Meeting Summary Feature
+- Use OpenRouter API to access LLM capabilities
+- Implement secure API key management
+- Focus on summarizing the continuous transcript
+- Add customization options for summary length and style

 ### User Experience Priorities
 - Connection stability and feedback